gnss-sdr/gnss-sdr/README.md

 GNU/Linux
 ----------

- * Tested distributions: Ubuntu 14.04 LTS and 14.10, Debian 8 Jessie
+ * Tested distributions: Ubuntu 14.04 LTS and 14.10, Debian 8.0 "jessie".
  * Known to work but not continually tested: Fedora 19 and 20, and openSUSE 13.1
  * Supported microprocessor architectures:
    * i386: Intel x86 instruction set (32-bit microprocessors).
    * amd64: also known as x86-64, the 64-bit version of the x86 instruction set, originally created by AMD and implemented by AMD, Intel, VIA and others.
+   * armel: ARM embedded ABI, supported on ARM v4t and higher (for Debian only).
    * armhf: ARM hard float, ARMv7 + VFP3-D16 floating-point hardware extension + Thumb-2 instruction set and above (for Debian only).
    * arm64: ARM 64 bits or ARMv8 (for Debian only).